Random Sequential Covering: Coverings by Dimers: Average Properties

-To appreciate \eqref{CL-rec} we note that congested configurations can be divided into two complementary sets: (i) congested configurations with the leftmost $(0,1)$ dimer, (ii) congested configurations with the leftmost $(1,2)$ dimer.
-In the former case, we need to clog the interval $(2,L)$ with $L-1$ sites; in the latter case, the interval $(3,L)$ with $L-2$ sites must get clogged.
-This explains \eqref{CL-rec}.
+In the RSC process, different congested configurations occur with different probabilities, but here we ignore this feature and just determine the total number of congested dimer configurations $C_L$.
+Congested configurations can be divided into two complementary sets: (i) congested configurations with the leftmost $[0,1]$ dimer, (ii) congested configurations with the leftmost $[1,2]$ dimer.
+In the former case, we need to clog the interval $[2,L]$; in the latter case, the interval $[3,L]$ must get clogged.
+This leads to the recurrence

-The recurrence \eqref{CL-rec} defines Fibonacci numbers.
+defining Fibonacci numbers.
 The initial conditions are $C_1=2$ and $C_2=4$, and the solution of \eqref{CL-rec} satisfying these initial conditions is

 where $F_n$ are standard Fibonacci numbers.